sherbondy/convox.github.io/_getting_started/developing-locally.md

 The `main` process has a `build` key.
 That instructs `convox start` to build an image using the `Dockerfile` in the specified directory.

-The `ports` key is passsed to `docker run` and determines port mappings for the host VM.
+The `ports` key is passed to `docker run` and determines port mappings for the host VM.
 In this example, the port 5000 of the docker host machine is being mapped to port 3000 in the container.

 The `worker` process configuration is copied from web because it is built with the same codebase,